 The cables used by BMW are of high quality.
-The cable was developed by a Brit. named Bowden, so it is called a “Bowden cable” in the German parts books.
-It consists of an outer sheath, or jacket, in black, made of some plastic.
+A Brit. named Bowden developed the cable, so it is called a “Bowden cable” in the German parts books.
+It consists of an outer sheath or jacket, in black, made of some plastic.
 Next is a metal spiral that is the outside part of the “working part” of the cable.
 Being made as a spiral, it can flex easily.
-Next is the inner “wire” which is the pulling part.
+Next is the inner “wire,” which is the pulling part.
 The metal spiral must not be “compressible.”
 I understand that today’s clutch, front brake, and throttle cables have a Teflon liner between the wire and spiral to reduce friction.
 These Teflon cables must not be lubricated.

-The second reason is that they had too much resistance and would cause trouble with getting the engine back to a consistent idle rpm.
-First, we would try some lube and that often fixed them.
+The second reason is that they had too much resistance and would cause trouble with allowing the engine to go back to a consistent idle rpm.
+First, we would try some lube, and that often fixed the issue.
 The later Teflon lined cables are not to be lubed.

 If you look very carefully at Photo #14, some of the black plastic jacket is failing to cover the spiral.
 At the top of the visible spiral, a tiny reflection of light can be seen that is between adjacent coils of the spiral.
 That reflection is off of the wire inside.
 We shouldn’t be able to see the wire.
 When the throttle is opened, the tension on the wire will cause the spiral to try to compress.
 It acts as a spring and will compress a bit.
 It is most likely that one side will compress more than the other.
 This throttle cable is bad, but I might not replace it yet.
 This small error occurred because the cable has a slight bend just at the adjuster.
 You can see it.
 Over time, the spiral has taken on a set with one or two spirals spread apart slightly.
 I have seen 1/2″ total spread and wire showing between each wrap.
 In that case, the carbs just can’t be brought into sync.

-In photo #15, the brass gear has been turned over to show what it looks like.
-Look very carefully at the lower teeth and you can see some worn teeth.
+In photo #15, the brass gear has been turned over to show how it looks.
+Look very carefully at the lower teeth, and you can see some worn teeth.
 That one is still usable, but not great.
 The tube shows no such wear.
 This brass gear is for the /2.
 The /5 had a cast pot metal gear.

-The brass bevel gear isn’t designed to provide a linear pull.
-It is made in such a way that the first few degrees of twist, it only pulls a small amount.
+The brass bevel gear isn’t designed to provide a linear-pull.
+It was done so that the first few degrees of twist, it only pulls a small amount.
 During the mid to upper range, it pulls much faster.
 This gives you precise control of rpm at the lower end.
 I mention this because this requires the bike to be adjusted in a certain way.
-It is all easy, but not obvious at first.
+It is easy, but not obvious at first.